Interesting Facts About The Traditional Indian Kitchen

 A Brief Introduction To The Indian Kitchen

-Once, I was in conversation with a friend from a western country.
-He asked me, 'What is so unique about Indian cooking and its kitchen?'
+Once, I was in conversation with a friend, from a western country.
+He asked me, ’What is so unique about the Indian cooking and it’s kitchen?'

 To my surprise, when I started narrating to him, I went on and on.
-Perhaps, I had not thought, about this topic, at such length and depth earlier.
+Perhaps, I had not thought about this topic earlier, at such length and depth.